-- Prohibition of discrimination and harassment based on characteristics set forth in EC § 220 and Penal Code - Process for receiving and investigating complaints of discrimination and harassment; - Maintenance of documentation of complaints and their resolution; - Process to ensure complainants are protected from retaliation and the identity of a complainant is kept confidential if appropriate; and - Identification of a responsible LEA officer to ensure compliance.
+•Prohibition of discrimination and harassment based on characteristics set forth in EC § 220 and Penal Code 422.55;

+•Process for receiving and investigating complaints of discrimination and harassment.

+•Maintenance of documentation of complaints and their resolution.

+•Process to ensure complainants are protected from retaliation and the identity of a complainant is kept confidential if appropriate; and

+•Identification of a responsible LEA officer to ensure compliance.

+The school district's policies and process for filing a complaint are available to students, parents, employees, and agents of the governing board.
+The notice shall be in English and in the primary language if 15 percent or more of the pupils enrolled in a public school that provides instruction in kindergarten or any of grades 1 through 12 inclusive, speak a single primary language other than English as determined by census data.
+The antidiscrimination and anti- harassment policies shall also be posted in schools and administrative offices.